Credit Cards 101: Credit Card Basics

 If you have a credit card, consider using it somewhat regularly to help avoid getting your account closed by an issuer due to inactivity.

-If the issuer closes out the card account, it can increase your credit utilization ratio by decreasing your total available credit.
-This can have a negative impact on your credit score.
+If the issuer closes the card account, it can increase your credit utilization ratio by decreasing your total available credit.
+This can have a negative impact on your creditworthiness.
 Closing the account can also affect the average age of your accounts.

 Credit cards offered by Citi